Indian language

 Coyote (Skiriki or Skidiki, in the Pawnee language.)

-Coyote is the trickster figure of the Pawnee tribe.
+Coyote is the trickster figure of Pawnee mythology.
 As in other Plains Indian mythology, Coyote is sometimes anthropomorphized into

 human form and other times depicted in the shape of a coyote (sometimes both within a single story.)
 Pawnee coyote stories range